 - The FAR Fund

-- New York Collaborates for Autism with the proceeds from Comedy Central's 2012 Night of Too Many Stars
+- New York Collaborates for Autism from the proceeds of Comedy Central's 2015 Night of Too Many Stars

 - Adolph and Ruth Schnurmacher Foundation